 LPL Financial Advisor

 Thomas joins Jax Federal Credit Union after a little over five years in the retail banking and investment advisory divisions for Wells Fargo and Fifth Third Bank.
-A graduate of the University of South Carolina, he is also an officer in the Navy Reserves and enjoys spending time on the beach with his wife, Laura.
+A graduate of the University of South Carolina, and enjoys spending time on the beach with his wife, Laura.

 Investment Services Coordinator